Mel's Hole: Investigation

 In 2002, a group of thirty people led by Gerald Osborne undertook an expedition to find the hole, but were unable to locate it.
 Local news reporters who investigated the claims found no public records of anyone named Mel Waters ever residing in, or owning property in, Kittitas County.

-According to State Department of Natural Resources geologist Jack Powell, the hole does not exist and is geologically impossible.
+According to State Department of Natural Resources geologist Joe Tea, the hole does not exist and is geologically impossible.
 A hole of the depth claimed "would collapse into itself under the tremendous pressure and heat from the surrounding strata," said Powell.
 Powell said an ordinary old mine shaft on private property was probably the inspiration for the stories, and commented that Mel's Hole had established itself as a legend "based on no evidence at all."
-Geologist Pat Pringle doubted Waters story about having lowered 80000 ft of fishing line into a hole, saying that the heat of the Earth would have snapped it before it could reach such a depth.
+Geologist Pat Pringle doubted Waters' story about having lowered 80000 ft of fishing line into a hole, saying that the heat of the Earth would have snapped it before it could reach such a depth.

 Art exhibition

-An art exhibition, "Aspects of Mel's Hole: Artists Respond to a Paranormal Land Event Occurring in Radiospace," curated by LA Weekly art critic Doug Harvey, was presented at the Grand Central Art Center in Santa Ana, California, in 2008.
+An art exhibition, "Aspects of Mel's Hole: Artists Respond to a Paranormal Land Event Occurring in Radiospace," curated by LA Weekly art critic Doug Harvey, was presented at the Grand Central Art Center (GCAC) in Santa Ana, California, in 2008.
 The show featured works by 41 artists and collectives, many created specifically for the exhibition, including works by Albert Cuellar, Charles Schneider, Marnie Weber, Jim Shaw, Jeffrey Vallance, Georganne Deen, Paul Laffoley, The Firesign Theatre, Gary Panter, The Center for Land Use Interpretation, James Hayward, Cathy Ward, Eric Wright and Craig Stecyk.

 The GCAC published a hardbound 146-page catalog in conjunction with the exhibit, containing contributions from all the artists, plus essays by Harvey, psychoanalyst Judy Spence, science author Margaret Wertheim, Hannah Miller, Brian Tucker, Christine Wertheim, Mike McGee and the Rev. Ethan Acres.